-- A: Modem/medium converter + non-PC (game machine, HDD recorder, etc.) This is a case where one non-PC, such as a game machine or the like, is connected without any PC. - B: Modem/medium converter + PCThis is the case where one PC only is connected. - C: Router + intra-home LAN is configuredThis is a case where a router is placed with an intra-home LAN built so that two or more units of equipment are really connected with the Internet.
+- A: Modem/medium converter + non-PC (game machine, HDD recorder, etc.)

+This is a case where one non-PC, such as a game machine or the like, is connected without any PC. - B: Modem/medium converter + PCThis is the case where one PC only is connected. - C: Router + intra-home LAN is configured

+This is a case where a router is placed with an intra-

+This is a case where a router is placed with an intra-home LAN built so that two or more units of equipment are really connected with the Internet.

-• Home Network Examples in Current Situation (IPv4)
+■ Home Network Examples in Current Situation (IPv4)